gameofjess/Jess/CONFIG.md

 - PNG-Format and .png-ending
 - Tested resolution: 1024x1024 - lower or higher should be no problem, but that's untested.

+Note: The path has to end with a "/"!

 The following files are looked for:

 - bPawn.png -> black pawn